 I was tingly when I heard these words.
 Why?
 Because Jen created the space for me to powerfully, and without anger, share my gratitude and flaunt my resilience to the people who built me.

 We were invited to write a Thank You letter to everyone we ever met, the loving, supporting people who showed us grace and dignity, the people who were careless with our heart, the people who bullied us and those who showed us beauty.
-This letter was best described by Angela Patel, a retreat participant.
+This letter was best described by Angela Giles, a retreat participant.
 She called it a Thank You/Fuck You letter.
 “Thank you releases it, while fuck you holds it in.”

 When I started writing my letter, I wasn’t sure who would receive the thank you or the fuck you.
 I just started writing, and thanking and fuck-youing.
 It all came together in one beautiful, colorful, abstract, authentic, thank you/fuck you landscape.